namandhoot/Turf_college/README.md

 # Turf Booking System

 A full-stack web application for managing sports turf bookings.
-Built with React.js, Node.js, Express, and MongoDB.
+Built with React.js, Node.js, Express, and PostgreSQL.
 Enhanced with modern DevOps practices and cloud infrastructure.

 ## Features